adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 # Net35Source
 specify custom "folder" path for microsoft-windows-netfx3-ondemand-package.cab

+# SkipEdge
+1 = do not install EdgeChromium with Enablement Package or Cumulative Update 2 = alternative workaround to skip EdgeChromium with Cumulative Update only

 # wim2esd
 convert install.wim to install.esd, if the target is a distribution
 warning: the process will consume very high amount of CPU and RAM resources